|Description||Castle features that can be found at this castle site|

 This method uses river stones that were naturally shaped by the river to be round.
 The only castle I know of that makes use of this is Yokosuka Castle in Shizuoka Pref.

-Trenches, ditches, empty moats, or dry moats are one type of earthworks that cover a wide range of trench like fortifications around castles.
+The term karabori Trenches in general covers a wide range of trench like fortifications around castles and may also be called trenches, ditches, empty moats, or dry moats in English.
+Karabori are dug to prevent attackers from easily entering or moving around a castle.
+There are also various subtypes depending on the location in the castle and orientation such as horizontal, vertical or across a mountain ridge.
+There are also subtypes depending on structure like unebori and shouji-bori.
 In flatland castles they are often similar in structure to water moats but without the water.
 Both water moats or dry trenches have their own unique advantages and disadvantages.
 For example, it can be harder for intruders to hide in a dry moat and there no natural water sounds that might disguise entry.
 The slick clay sides of many castles in the Kanto region were especially slippery and difficult to climb.
 I have had a difficult time even in hiking boots getting up only slight slope where there is no grass for traction.
 On the other hand, water moats, where feasible, can be a good psychological deterrent.
 Attackers don't know how deep they are or what is underneath.
 A wet intruder will likely leave a trail and they will need to expend more energy to get across.

 When you see photos or visit these locations yourself you may think that these trenches are shallow and would not be much of a deterrent but keep in mind that they have filled with leaves and dirt and have been eroded significantly over the last 400 years.
 What is now a meter or less deep may have been two or three times that deep at one time.